Buyer's Representation Agreement

 Wasn't there a time that a Buyer could be represented by a Real Estate Agent without signing an Agreement?

 The simple answer is: Yes.
 And it wasn't that long ago.
 Sellers were required to sign a representation agreement.
 Customers were required to sign an acknowledgement that they were aware that they were not being represented by the agent in a transaction, but the agent that was representing the buyer had no responsibility to get a written acknowledgement of the agreement.
-As a result of this, there were several issues that happened: a) The potential buyer had the impression that the agent was working for free and therefore wasn't too committed to them and was little more than a tour guide that unlocked doors, so they would go from agent to agent to agent looking for homes (when in reality they all have exactly the same access); b) The potential buyer would go directly to the seller's agent (or an open house) thinking that the service would be "just as good" or that the seller's agent could share privileged information; c) Even though it is the buyer's money (through the purchase price) that paid their buyer's agent, they had no way of knowing how much their agent was earning in the transaction.
-This third item was later addressed with an acknowledgement that the buyer was aware that the seller was paying the buyer's agent – but they really didn't know how they were being paid and how much.
+As a result of this, there were several issues that happened: a) The potential buyer had the impression that the agent was working for free and therefore wasn't too committed to them and was little more than a tour guide that unlocked doors, so they would go from agent to agent to agent looking for homes (when in reality they all have exactly the same access; but clearly, not the same knowledge or expertise); b) The potential buyer would go directly to the seller's agent (or an open house) thinking that the service would be "just as good" or that the seller's agent could share privileged information; c) Even though it is the buyer's money (through the purchase price) that paid their buyer's agent, they had no way of knowing how much their agent was earning in the transaction.
+This third item was later addressed with a written acknowledgement that the buyer was aware that the seller was paying the buyer agent workng with the buyer – but they really didn't know how they were being paid nor how much.
 The mandatory written agreements now address those three issues.

 What is the difference in the Types of Buyer's Representation Agreements?